The Ultimate Guide to Barbell Bench Press

 What is the barbell bench press?

-The barbell bench press is a strength training exercise that involves lying on a bench and pressing a weighted barbell away from the chest.
+The barbell bench press is a prominent strength training exercise involving lying on a flat bench and pressing a weighted barbell away from the chest, primarily challenging the chest, triceps, and shoulders.

 What muscles does the barbell bench press work?